-Njei Check, ANTIC, presented Horizon 202010, which is the new European Framework Programme for Research and Innovation for 2014 - 2020, with funding of \in 80 billion.
+Dr Eric Mwangi thanked Paul for providing the introduction and outlined that the participants are encouraged and ready for the challenge.
+Eric presented Horizon 202010, which is the new European Framework Programme for Research and Innovation for 2014 - 2020, with funding of €80 billion.
 It is one of the largest research programmes and is open to participation from legal entities involved in research around the world.

-Horizon 2020 addresses all research and innovation funding previously provided by FP7 Framework Programme, Competitiveness and

-Innovation Programme (CIP) and European Institute of Innovation and Technology.
+Horizon 2020 addresses all research and innovation funding previously provided by FP7 Framework Programme, Competitiveness and Innovation Programme (CIP) and European Institute of Innovation and Technology.
 There is a stronger focus on societal challenges and Innovation.

-Njei highlighted that Horizon 2020 is focused on global challenges open to International cooperation.
+Eric highlighted that Horizon 2020 is focused on global challenges open to International cooperation.
 African research institutions can participate as part of International Consortia with partners from Europe to apply for funding as part of an international project (with partners from 3 European Countries) addressing the challenges published in the Work Programme.
 ICT-39 is a specific call focused on collaboration between Africa and Europe.
-There are a lot of resources available to support institutions to prepare proposals on the IST-Africa portal11 - access to Work Programmes, Guides to proposals under 2016 and 2017 as well as the European Commission Participants Portal12 and Horizon 202013 http://www.ist-africa.org/
+There are a lot of resources available to support institutions to prepare proposals on the IST-Africa portal11 - access to Work Programmes, Guides to proposals under 2014 and 2015 as well as the European Commission Participants Portal12 and Horizon 202013